TEACH YOUR KIDS THESE KEY FINANCIAL CONCEPTS

 Saving for later is a critical habit.
 Saving can start very early in a child’s life, including with a piggy bank.
 Once in school, you can take your child to a bank or credit union to set up a student savings account.
 Explain how savings accounts keep money safe, allow for interest to be earned, and can provide a buffer against future expenses.

-The purpose of borrowing is to facilitate achieving a goal that is otherwise not possible, while at the same time building a good credit history by paying the money back on time.
+The purpose of lending is to facilitate achieving a goal that is otherwise not possible, while at the same time building a good credit history by paying the money back on time.
 A young adult’s first experience with borrowing is often getting set up with a credit card, vehicle lease or loan or a student loan.
-When the borrowing starts, it is critical to track dates and amounts for payments due.
+When the lending starts, it is critical to track dates and amounts for payments due.
 Direct withdrawals from a bank account are recommended, along with monthly calendar e-reminders about bills.
 Missing a payment can mean late charges, interest and a negative impact on your young adult’s credit rating.
-Encourage your son or daughter to stay on top of payments due, make payments early whenever possible and seek credit counselling if there is need.
+Encourage your son or daughter to stay on top of amounts due, make payments early whenever possible and seek credit counselling if there is a need.

 Contact Fox Miles & Associates Inc. for Debt Solutions in Edmonton

-It is wise to take steps now to discuss money matters with your son or daughter, and put a viable plan in place.
+It is wise to take steps now to discuss money matters with your son or daughter and put a viable plan in place.
 With open communication, you can instill the lifelong lessons in money management we wish for our children.

-A Licensed Insolvency Trustee in Edmonton at Fox Miles & Associates can help you tackle management of your own money and debt.
+A Licensed Insolvency Trustee in Edmonton at Fox Miles & Associates can help you tackle the management of your own money and debt.
 We can assess your situation and help set up an effective budget and solid debt repayment plan as part of your own debt solution.
 To address your financial needs and concerns, call us today at 780-444-3939 to set up a free consultation.
 We can offer immediate debt relief in Edmonton.